-Normally students applying for admission to the Graduate Program in Humanities (MA, PhD) should have previous academic degrees (BA or MA) in Arts and Humanities fields and a grade point average of 3.3 (especially in upper-division undergraduate or graduate work).
+Normally, students applying for admission to the Graduate Programs in History of Ideas, Humanities, Literature, and Visual and Performing Arts (MA, PhD) should have previous academic degrees (BA or MA) in Arts and Humanities fields and a grade point average of 3.3 (especially in upper-division undergraduate or graduate work).
+Students, however, are admitted holistically, so applicants who may not meet one of these criteria are still encouraged to apply.

 Students applying for admission to the Graduate Program in Art History (MA) should visit the Edith O'Donnell Institute of Art History for application requirements.